gary-rowe/hid4java/README.md

 the `data` unmodified to the write buffer.
 In all other cases it will prepend the report ID to the data before submitting it to hidapi.

-If you're seeing this then it may be that your code is attempting to second guess hid4java.
+If you're seeing this then it may be that your code is attempting to second guess `hid4java`.

-#### The hidapi library doesn't load
+#### The `hidapi` library doesn't load

-On startup hid4java will search the classpath looking for a library that matches the machine OS and architecture (e.g. Windows running on AMD64).
+On startup `hid4java` will search the classpath looking for a library that matches the machine OS and architecture (e.g. Windows running on AMD64).
 It uses the JNA naming conventions to do this and will report the expected path if it fails.
 You can add your own entry under `src/main/resources` and it should get picked up.
-Ideally you should [raise an issue](https://github.com/gary-rowe/hid4java/issues) on the hid4java repo so that the proper library can be put into the project so that others can avoid this problem.
+Ideally you should [raise an issue](https://github.com/gary-rowe/hid4java/issues) on the `hid4java` repo so that the proper library can be put into the project so that others can avoid this problem.

-#### The hidapi library loads but takes a long time on Windows
+#### The `hidapi` library loads but takes a long time on Windows

 You have probably terminated the JVM using a `kill -9` rather than a clean shutdown.
 This will have left the `HidApi` process lock on the DLL still in force and Windows will continuously check to see if it can share it with a new instance.
 Just detach and re-attach the device to clear it.

 #### I'm seeing spurious attach/detach events occurring on Windows

-This was a device enumeration bug in early versions of hid4java.
-Use 0.3.1 or higher.
+This was a device enumeration bug in early versions of `hid4java`.
+Use version 0.3.1 or higher.

 #### My device doesn't work on Linux